In this section

 What Wellington Water is doing about leaks

 Wellington Water has clear direction to work with councils to address this water loss and leaks as a priority.
-As a region, we want to avoid having to put in place tighter water restrictions over summer or ask residents to reduce their usage at short notice, which may be the case if we can’t sufficiently reduce the level of water consumption and leakage.
+As a region, we want to avoid having to put in place tighter water restrictions over summer or ask residents to reduce their usage at short notice, which may be the case if we can’t sufficiently reduce the level of water use and leaks.

 There are more leaks than we can fix in the short term, so we focus on finding and fixing the most significant leaks in the public network.
 The biggest leaks tend to be underground losing 40 litres or more a minute and are not visible to the public.
-This means the smallest leaks, which are quite often bubbling to the surface we struggle to get to.
+This means the smallest leaks, which are quite often bubbling to the surface may take us longer to get to.

 Picture: Priority One Leak